cmu-delphi/epipredict/README.md

 To demonstrate using
 [`{epipredict}`](https://cmu-delphi.github.io/epipredict/) for
-forecasting, say we want to predict COVID-19 deaths per 100k people for each of a subset of states
+forecasting, suppose we want to predict COVID-19 deaths per 100k people for each of a subset of states

 ``` r
 used_locations <- c("ca", "ma", "ny", "tx")